amin-IT/Firetik/README.md

 After copy/pasting the code below, add the firehol drop rule after accepting established, related, untracked connections (defcon).
 OR you can check the connection-state=new on the firehol drop rule.
-This way established connections will be accepted immediately and it will disregard the firehol address list which will minimize the impact of the long address list on your Mikrotik router
+This way established connections will be accepted immediately and it will disregard the firehol address list which will minimize the impact of the long address list on the performance of your Mikrotik router

 Code: (copy/paste to terminal)
 # Script which will download the drop list as a text file